ooladuwa/portfolio4/README.md

 - import {Route, Switch} from react-router-dom
 - create routing - be sure to wrap routes in a switch

-- create and build out Navbar.js component
+Create and build out Navbar.js component
+- use css to style navbar for all pages
+- insert navbar into all three pages

-- build out basic skeleton of pages
+Build out basic skeleton of pages
+- use rafce to create arrow functional components exported

+Home.js / home.css
+- set background image
+- add left image
+- add center image
+- add right image
+- use css to style page so that it looks acceptable